open-orchestra/open-orchestra-docs/en/developer_guide/best_practice_js.rst

 In the second time :
 --------------------

-- Passer ECMAScript 6 ou type script (voir le message de cédric ci-dessous)
+- Switch to ECMAScript 6 or TypeScript
 - Review the uses of Backbone Js, not using models and collections that are still the central point of backbone that could "plug" on the API.
 - Cut functionality in AMD module or another depending on the previous point